Is maternity pay pensionable? | Moorepay

 If the employee says that they don’t want to make pension contributions, but then changes their mind when they return from leave and want to make up for it, employer must also contribute the correct amount and backdate the contributions.

-What happens to their pension if the employee on maternity leave does not want to return to work?
+What happens if the employee on maternity leave does not want to return to work?

 Just the same as if anyone else decides to leave your business, their pension pot will remain untouched with their pension provider until they retire.
 They can then choose to keep their pension as it is or move it to a different provider.